kouznetsov1/masters_website/pseudo.md

+#### Log 20211202
+Kind of finished Recoil implementation.
+Got some issues with hooks though.

 #### Log 20211201
 Decided to quit Redux, now trying to learn Recoil instead.
 Seems pretty simple.
 Started restructuring the whole thing also.